mohamed-aziz/issat-timetable/readme.md

 ## Web API

-I wrote a web API for people to use in their projects, it's up here [here](http://uspace.aziz.tn/issatso/) you can use it for free though I don't guarantee the stability of the server.
+I wrote a web API for people to use in their projects, it's up [here](http://uspace.aziz.tn/issatso/) you can use it for free though I don't guarantee the stability of the server.

-The API is documented in index.html, though I suggest reading the code which won't be much of a challenge because Python WSGI is fucking poetry, anyways if you want to run the code on your own I suggest using gunicorn to deploy it (memory wise it is one of the best python wsgi server), also the api internally uses redis which means that it's thread safe (it wasn't always like this with previous versions of this code), no unit tests sadly.
+The API is documented in index.html, though I suggest reading the code which won't be much of a challenge because Python WSGI is fucking poetry, anyways if you want to run the code on your own I suggest using gunicorn to deploy it (memory wise it is one of the best python wsgi server).

 To run the web application using gunicorn:

     (venv) $ gunicorn -b 127.0.0.1:8000 webapp:app

-You can also specify how many workers you want to create using the <code>--workers</code> argument.
+The api internally uses redis which means that it's thread safe (it wasn't always like this with previous versions of this code), so this means that you can specify how many workers you want to create using the <code>--workers</code> argument.

 for example: